 - The GRE is not required and we will not accept general or subject test GRE scores as part of your application.
 Even if you have taken these exams, please do not include your scores on your CV or supplementary materials.

-- The following faculty will be recruiting students for fall 2023 admission; Dr. Jennifer Blossom, Dr. Cynthia Erdley, Dr. Patricia Goodhines, Dr. Hecker (Dr. Hecker’s student would be co-advised by Dr. Kristen Woodberry at the Maine Medical Center Research Institute) & Dr. Rebecca MacAulay.
+- The following faculty will be recruiting students for fall 2024 admission; Dr. Fayeza Ahmed, Dr. Jennifer Blossom, Dr. Patricia Goodhines, and Dr. Rebecca MacAulay.

 - We will conduct remote interviews in late January.